mk-fg/reliable-discord-client-irc-daemon/README.md

     When running with protocol logs repeatedly or over long time, `proto-log-filter-ws` option can be handy to filter-out spammy uninteresting events there, like GUILD_MEMBER_LIST_UPDATE.
+    It defaults to filtering some of those out.

     Note that these files will contain all sorts of sensitive information - from auth data to all chats and contacts - so should probably not be posted or